Reporecall

 Each product area includes areaKind: fixed, discovered, or fallback.
 External tools can use this to keep foundational product areas primary while treating repo-derived domain areas as supporting context when appropriate.

 External tools can ask Reporecall to refresh itself through MCP.
 Use refresh_context after large file changes or before a planning workflow that needs fresh wiki/product-area context.
 It runs the same local indexing and deterministic wiki generation path that Reporecall uses for its own Lens and agent context.
-Then call get_lens_data for a read-only Lens JSON export over the current index. index_codebase remains available for lower-level indexing workflows and also regenerates wiki pages when the wiki layer is enabled.
+Use reporecall lens --json for a read-only Lens JSON export over the current index.

 How It Works